 Fuel loading distributions

-Database values were clustered by LANDFIRE EVT Groups.
+Database values were clustered by LANDFIRE EVT Groups, as this was the finest classification possible that allowed for estimation of loading distributions.
 All analyses were conducted in the R statistical program (version 3.4.1; (R Core Team 2017)), and distributions estimated using the R fitdistr package (Delignette-Muller and Dutang 2015).
 To identify candidate distributions to fit to individual fuel loading categories an exploratory data analysis (EDA) was conducted on select EVT Groups with substantial representation (> 1000 entries) in a preliminary version of the database.
 Histograms, boxplots, and normal QQ plots were used to understand prominent distribution shapes and to identify any possibly outlying entries (which were then checked in QA/QC efforts).

-Two prominent characteristics of the fuel loading distributions were revealed by the exploratory data analysis.
-The first was that many of the fuel types had a high proportion of values that were zero, and the second was that the fuel loading distributions tended to be right-skewed rather than symmetric.
+The exploratory data analysis showed that many of the fuel types had a high proportion of values that were zero, and the fuel loading distributions tended to be right-skewed rather than symmetric.
+Due to these features, we chose a hurdle estimation procedure, described next.

-Zeroes
+Hurdle distribution fitting

 It is common in empirical studies of biomass (or, more commonly, abundance) for there to be excessive density at zero (Welsh et al. 1996, Lecomte et al. 2013) relative to the density functions commonly estimated for such data.
 Often the non-zero distribution is skewed to the right, implying a distribution such as the log-normal or the gamma distribution is more appropriate than the normal distribution (Lecomte et al. 2013).
 One method to contend with excessive density at zero is to estimate two models for the data, one that predicts the probability of observing a zero, and a second that models the distribution of non-zero values (Welsh et al. 1996, Lachenbruch 2002).
 It can be shown that the maximum likelihood estimate for the two-part model can be obtained by finding maximum likelihood estimates for each part individually (Duan et al. 1983, Welsh et al. 1996).
-Such a two-stage (two-part) estimation procedure has been called by many names, but we will use the nomenclature of a "hurdle model,".
+Such a two-stage (two-part) estimation procedure has been called by many names, but we will use the nomenclature of a "hurdle model."
 Qualitatively, the hurdle to be crossed is having a non-zero fuel loading, and once that hurdle is crossed (x>0) a continuous distribution is estimated for the data.
 The density function for the jth fuel type in the kth EVT group (fkj(x)) can be written as [@Lachenbruch2002]:

 fkj(x,d)= πkj1-d ((1-πkj)hkj(x))d, (1)